 He was keen to find employment and also improve his housing situation – something that became crucial when he unexpectedly became the full-time parent for his young daughter.

 Mark said; “I had absolutely no motivation and just felt that I was failing at everything, so it was great timing when I heard back from Motiv8.
 I met with Julie, my Key Worker, and we put together an action plan of what I wanted to do and the steps along the way.
 These included getting an updated CSCS card (which enables you to work on site) and reducing my debt.
 My long-term goal was to find work, so I starting volunteering with an upcycling charity.
-I was then enrolled on a Kickstart course, a pre-employment scheme which is run by Mancunian Way, Keepmoat Homes and Guinness Property, which I really enjoyed.”
+I also enrolled on to Keepmoat Homes' Kickstart course, a pre-employment introduction to construction training programme which was delivered by Keepmoat.com in partnership with Mancunian Way, Keepmoat Homes, Guinness Property and Regenda Homes, which I really enjoyed.”